JOIN OUR TEAM! Join our mission!

 CARING FOR CATS VOLUNTEER CODE OF CONDUCT

-Please read the Caring for Cats Volunteer Code of Conduct and then fill out the volunteer application (below.)
+Please read the Caring for Cats Volunteer Code of Conduct before filling out the volunteer application.

 Caring for Cats (CFC) is dedicated to improving the lives of animals in transition to loving homes through education, direct shelter care, and other means.